130th (Lowland) Field Regiment, Royal Artillery: Home defence

 Upon mobilisation, 15th (S) Division moved into the Scottish Borders to begin its training, with the artillery at Selkirk and Jedburgh.
 After three months it returned to winter quarters, which were chosen to meet the defence requirements of the Firth of Clyde and Firth of Forth: in the case of 130th (L) Fd Rgt, this was actually at its home base of Kilmarnock.
 The division marched out to the Borders to resume training in April 1940, with 130th (L) Fd Rgt at Stobs Camp, attached to 45th (Lowland) Brigade at Hawick.
 The division was now one of those assigned to the 'Julius Caesar' defence plan, even though it still had virtually no equipment.

 At the beginning of May the division was suddenly ordered to vacate its camps, which were required to house the troops being evacuated from the failed Norwegian campaign.
 It moved south to the area of Wiltshire and Berkshire under Southern Command.
 The German invasion of the Low Countries followed on 10 May, and four days later 15th (S) Division began moving again, this time by successive brigade groups to take up defensive positions on the south-east Essex coast under Eastern Command.
 45th Brigade and the divisional troops first moved to Hertford, then from 26 May the complete division was positioned along the Essex coast under the command of XI Corps.
 The divisional artillery had the task of covering the whole divisional front from Southend-on-Sea to Harwich (40 mi) from static positions with a very small number of guns.
-On 31 May the three field artillery regiments between them had 6 x 18-pounder guns and 12 x 4.5-inch howitzers, all of World War I vintage.
+On 31 May the three field artillery regiments between them had 6 × 18-pounder guns and 12 × 4.5-inch howitzers, all of World War I vintage.
 After the Dunkirk evacuation this was the front line of Britain's defences.